 The Golden Retriever breed loves to be on the water and is extremely comfortable in this sort of environment as well.

-As the name of the breed suggests, these dogs have coats that come in three colors, that is, golden, blonde, or yellow.
+As the name of the breed suggests, these dogs have coats that come in three colors, that is, golden, blonde, and yellow.

 As is commonly seen with most dog breeds, Golden Retrievers have variations found in different countries.